Contact: nduca, ernstm

 - measurement: loads the pages from a page set, executes the associated actions, collects raw data, and computes final results using a metric.

 - benchmark: bundles together a measurement and a page_set

 Once you've got these things, you're ready to go.
 To run our top 25 page set through our smoothness measurement (which tests scrolling speed for sites that scroll, or interaction speed for sites that have interactions):

 mkdir ~/perf # or wherever you want to put the benchmarks

 If you've got a chrome checkout of your own (Get the Code), then just do this:

-To run the smoothness test on a Chrome OS device with IP address $CHROMEBOOK_IP from a host machine with a chromium checkout, do this:
+To run the smoothness measurement on a Chrome OS device with IP address $CHROMEBOOK_IP from a host machine with a chromium checkout, do this:

 --browser=cros-chromeos --remote=$CHROMEBOOK_IP smoothness

-To benchmark impl-side painting on important mobile sites:
+To measure impl-side painting on important mobile sites:

 tools/perf/run_measurement --browser=canary smoothness tools/perf/page_sets/key_mobile_sites.json --extra-browser-args="--force-compositing-mode --enable-impl-side-painting --enable-deferred-image-decode --enable-threaded-compositing"